Dataherald/dataherald/README.md

     "table_name": "table_name"
   }'
 ```

+Since the endpoint identifies low cardinality columns (and their values) it can take time to complete.
+Therefore while it is possible to trigger a scan on the entire DB by not specifying the `table_name`, we recommend against it for large databases.

 #### Get a scanned db
 Once a database was scanned you can use this endpoint to retrieve the tables names and columns